DabblerDK/MEP-SW-ESP32/README.md

 2) If you decide to compile your own bin file, be aware that you also need Knolleary PubSubClient installed.
 3) Software does not contain Home Assistant Autodiscovery as of now.

---- BELOW IS ORIGINAL READMO ---
+--- BELOW IS ORIGINAL README ---
 Multipurpose Expansion Port (MEP) ESP32 Software for OSGP Smart Meters

 Please not I am not very familiar with GitHub, so use with extreme care and only by checking the code an compiling it yourself - because I have not found a way to update the binary files on GitHub.